Mouth Guard Austin TX

 Bruxism or teeth grinding can be potentially destructive for the teeth.
 It is a painful condition that requires immediate attention.
 There exists a solution to every problem, and bruxism is no exception.
 People diagnosed with bruxism are benefitted to a great extent by prescribing them night mouthguards.

 Also known by the name of bite splints or nocturnal bite plates, these mouthguards act as a barrier between teeth and help ease the tension by cushioning the jaw muscles when an individual clenches or grinds their teeth at night.
 The cushion provided by the mouthguard also helps in avoiding jaw and face pain and also protects the enamel.
-An expert advisory group of dentists at Dr. Emily Zaramella, DDS can help in guiding you further.
+An expert advisory group of dentists at Emily Ianno Zaramella, DDS can help in guiding you further.

 General Types of Night Mouthguards